Trips

 Lepe Beach

 Lepe beach is a stony beach that forms part of Lepe Country Park situated in an Area of Outstanding Natural Beauty.
-As a part of their Integrated Learning Unit called, “Meerkat Madness,” the children were considering the physical and human features of Lepe and the geographical similarities and differences with a small area in a contrasting non-European country.
-The vehicle for this learning was the children becoming familiar with the book, “Meerkat Mail” and as the lead character made his way around the world in search of a perfect habitat, the children answered the big question of whether he should move to Lepe.
-This trip helped strengthen their understanding of the geographical line of enquiry and enhanced their locational awareness.
+As a part of their Integrated Learning Unit the children were considering the physical and human features of Lepe.
+This trip helps strengthen their understanding of the geographical line of enquiry and enhanced their locational awareness.

 Hurst Point Lighthouse and RNLI Calshot